medic/cht-docs/content/en/apps/tutorials/local-setup.md

 EOF
 ```

-Run the following command to start your CHT instance using Docker Compose:
+Run the following command to start your CHT instance using Docker Compose.
+Ensure that Docker is installed and running:

 ```shell
 cd ~/cht-local-setup/upgrade/
 docker-compose up
 ```
+Note that the first time you run your CHT instance it may take a while.
+Incase you run into issues running your docker file, ensure that the following setting in Docker is checked.
+>> Settings >> General >> Use Docker Compose V2

 {{< figure src="medic-login.png" link="medic-login.png" class="right col-6 col-lg-8" >}}